-- File: This group allows to "Import" (Ctrl+Shift+I) or "Export" (Ctrl+Shift+E) EMET's configuration, and allows to run the EMET Configuration Wizard (Ctrl+Shift+W).
-See Configuration Wizard for additional details. - Configuration: This group allows to access the "Application Configuration" window by clicking on "Apps" (Ctrl+Shift+A), and the "Certificate Trust Configuration" window by clicking on "Trust" (Ctrl+Shift+T).
+• File: This group allows to "Import" (Ctrl+Shift+I) or "Export" (Ctrl+Shift+E) EMET's configuration, and allows to run the EMET Configuration Wizard (Ctrl+Shift+W).
+See Configuration Wizard for additional details.
+This group also enables you to configure settings through Group Policy instead of through registry configuration.
+You must have Remote Server Administration Tools (RSAT) installed to configure local or Active Directory Group Policy.

+- Configuration: This group allows to access the "Application Configuration" window by clicking on "Apps" (Ctrl+Shift+A), and the "Certificate Trust Configuration" window by clicking on "Trust" (Ctrl+Shift+T).
 See Configuring Mitigations for Applications and Configuring Certificate Trust (pinning rules) for additional details. - System Settings: This group allows to apply a Quick Profile for the system, as well as select a Skin for EMET GUI.
 See Configuring System-wide Settings for additional details. - Reporting: This group allows to toggle the Reporting options.
 See Configuring Reporting for additional details. - Help: This group allows to access to help resources, such as the Support Forums, and the User Guide (Ctrl+Shift+F1), and to access to the EMET Privacy Statement.

 System Status: This section shows the current status of system mitigations (DEP, SEHOP, and ASLR), and the status of the Certificate Trust feature.
 These settings can be changed directly from this section.

-16 Enhanced Mitigation Experience Toolkit 5.2 User Guide Running Processes: This section shows a list of currently running applications and which ones are protected by EMET.
+Running Processes: This section shows a list of currently running applications and which ones are protected by EMET.
 The application list is refreshed every 30 seconds, and can be manually refreshed by clicking on the "Refresh" button.
 Also, with the keyboard combination CTRL+F it's possible to search for a specific application in the list.